-Killer Shrimp is from the much-loved bar and restaurant in California, named Killer Shrimp.
-Not everyone is lucky to live nearby, so we have to either hop on a plane or make our own.
+Killer Shrimp is from the much-loved bar and restaurant in Marina del Rey, California, named Killer Shrimp.
+Not everyone is lucky to live nearby, so we have to either hop on a plane or make your own version of their signature dish.

 What makes Killer Shrimp so special?